 Good morning Athletics Nation!
 Our friend Bernie is off this week, so here is a quick link dump in lieu of The Weekly Bernie.

-What to expect ths week
+What to expect this week:

 That’s all for this week!
 Feel free to dump any links in the comments below.